View of Split on a 3-Day Split, Itinerary, Croatia

 Zadar and Split Itinerary

-The town of Zadar is well-connected to Split via bus – and staying in both cities opens options for the best day trips.
-In fact, Plitvice Lakes is much easier to get to from Zadar then from Split.
-Use our tips for Exploring Zadar – and the Best Zadar Day Trips.
+The town of Zadar is well-connected to Split via bus.
+Staying in both cities really opens up options for great day trips.
+In fact, Plitvice Lakes is much easier to get to from Zadar than from Split.
+Read our tips for Exploring Zadar – and the Best Zadar Day Trips.

 Split and Dubrovnik Itinerary

-Dubrovnik and Split are the two top destinations on the Dalmatian Coast – and many travelers create an itinerary that includes both.
+Dubrovnik and Split are the two top destinations on the Dalmatian Coast.
+Naturally, many travelers create an itinerary that includes both.
 To get between the two cities, travelers can use the local bus, private transport or ferry boats.

-When traveling by ferry, tourists can also opt to depart at one of the islands – like Korcula or Hvar – for an fun vacation of Croatian Island Hopping.
+When traveling by ferry, tourists can also opt to overnight on one of the islands – like Korcula or Hvar – for an fun vacation of Croatian Island Hopping!

 Where to watch Sunset in Split, Croatia

-We have outlined the best itinerary for Split, but we have a few more tips for your holiday to Croatia!
+We have outlined the best itinerary for Split, but we have some more advice for your holiday to Croatia.

 Getting To Split, Croatia

 For boat connections, check the Jadrolinija and Krilo ferry schedules for Split.
-If traveling by bus in Croatia, we check Bus Croatia and again at the local bus station for the most current schedules.
+If traveling overland, we use Bus Croatia and then reconfirm routes at the local station.

 Where To Stay in Split